Bess Kargman: Career

-First Position
+After she graduated journalism school, amidst the Great Recession, Kargman worked as an unpaid intern at a production company, where she found her inspiration for her future film, First Position.
+To create the film, she started her own production company and hired a crew.
 For First Position, Kargman spent over a year following six young ballet dancers from around the world as they prepared for the 2010 Youth America Grand Prix finals in New York City.
 The documentary was picked up by Sundance Selects/IFC Films and premiered at the 2011 Toronto International Film Festival and later in nearly 200 theaters.
 First Position was a hit among film critics, at film festivals, and with audiences, and it has won various awards, including both the Audience Award and Best New Director at the Portland International Film Festival, the Audience Award at the Dallas International Film Festival, and the Jury Prize at the San Francisco Documentary Film Festival.
-It received 93% on Rotten Tomatoes.
+93% of critical reviews were positive according to review aggregator Rotten Tomatoes.

-COACH

 In 2013, Kargman directed and edited an ESPN Films documentary short COACH about legendary Rutgers University women's basketball coach C. Vivian Stringer as a part of ESPN's "Nine for IX" series, for which Whoopi Goldberg served as executive producer.
-COACH won Best Documentary Short at the 2013 Tribeca Film Festival and received a nomination for a Sports Emmy.
+COACH won Best Documentary Short at the 2013 Tribeca Film Festival and received a nomination for a Sports Emmy Award.

-Other projects
+In 2020, Kargman created a six epsisode documentary series, Defying Gravity: The Untold Story of Women’s Gymnastics, which premiered on YouTube Premium.